 The Rottnest Voluntary Guides Association Inc. (RVGA) was established in 1986 to promote an increased awareness and appreciation of the natural environment and historical significance of Rottnest Island.

 Guides conduct daily tours covering the History of the Settlement, the Quokka, World War II Guns& Tunnels and Wadjemup Lighthouse.
 The guides also provide a Meet & Greet service at the Visitor Centre.

 A greater variety of activities and tours are conducted during school holidays.
 These tours are aimed at families and range from star gazing to treasure hunts.
 The new ‘Secrets of the Lakes’ walking tours conducted on the Wadjemup Bidi are also operated during school holidays.

 The RVGA also carry out special request tours from various organisations including schools and conference groups.

 For more information please visit www.rvga.asn.au

 The Rottnest Island Nursery was reopened by the RIA Environment Team after being inactive for 10 years, for the provision of local native plants to assist in meeting revegetation, rehabilitation and amenity planting requirements for the Island.
 The Nursery is run primarily by a group of passionate volunteers.
-Approximately half of the native plant species propagated at the Nursery will be utilised as part of the ‘Wadjemup Bidi’ project.
+Approximately half of the native plant species propagated at the Nursery were utilised as part of the ‘Wadjemup Bidi’ project and will be providing plants for the Settlement Greening Plan.
 Propagating seedlings in the Rottnest Nursery decreases material & freight costs and increases biodiversity of the Island.